miwurster/msc-iot-kaffeekanne/README.md

 The [Kaffee API](kaffee-api) is also implemented as `Node-RED` Cloud Foundry application and is responsible to serve the latest state of the coffee can in a RESTful manner.

-Using Cloud Foundry's `staticfile` buildpack, we are going to serve the [end-user web interface](kaffeekanne).
+Using Cloud Foundry's `staticfile` buildpack, we are going to serve the end-user's [web application](kaffeekanne).
 The end-users will access the application simply thru their web browser (optimized for mobile devices).

 ### Components